pjfl/p5-html-statetable/README.md

 placed under the web servers document root and then linked to in the header of the web applications pages.
 This is outside the scope of this distribution

+## Example Usage

+There is a simple [Catalyst](https://metacpan.org/pod/Catalyst) test application in the `t/lib` directory of the source tree.

+Catalyst components can create and stash a table object which are rendered in the template by a call to the table objects `render` method

+There is a repository for an example application on Github (https://github.com/pjfl/p5-app-mcat).
+This contains a number of example tables and the uses to which they can be put.
+That application uses [Web::Compenents](https://metacpan.org/pod/Web%3A%3ACompenents) which is also an Plack based MVC framework whose autoloaded components share the same method signatures with [Catalyst](https://metacpan.org/pod/Catalyst)

 # Configuration and Environment

 Defines the following attributes;